cartesi/docs/cartesi-rollups/mainnet-risks.md

 ---
 id: mainnet-risks
-title: Mainnet Risks
+title: Cartesi Rollups - Understanding the risks
 tags: [learn, rollups, dapps, low-level developer]
 ---

-## Cartesi Rollups: Understanding the risks

 Cartesi Rollups is an app-specific execution environment that can be deployed as a layer 2, layer 3, or as sovereign rollups.
 It's not your typical layer 1 blockchain, so the idea of a "Mainnet launch" is a bit different.
 What actually goes to mainnet are the DApps built using Cartesi!
 And with the launch of the Honeypot DApp, Cartesi Rollups is officially Mainnet-ready (beta)!